 |Canon G7 X (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||23.0||12.7||556||71|

 |Canon T5i (⇒ lft | rgt)||APS-C||17.9||5184||3456||1080/30p||21.7||11.2||681||61|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the T6i has an optical viewfinder, which can be very useful when shooting in bright sunlight.
-In contrast, the EOS M6 relies on live view and the rear LCD for framing.
-The following table reports on some other key feature differences and similarities of the Canon M6, the Canon T6i, and comparable cameras.
+In contrast, the M6 relies on live view and the rear LCD for framing.
+The adjacent table lists some of the other core features of the Canon M6 and Canon T6i along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon M6 (⇒ rgt)||no||no||3.0||1040||tilting||YES||4000||9.0||5||no|

 |Canon 77D (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||4000||6.0||12||no|